By Maria Golovnina and Alexander Dziadosz

 The rebel army -- a rag-tag outfit largely made up of young volunteers and military defectors -- made swift gains in the first week of the uprising which saw them take control of the east and challenge the government near Tripoli.

 But their momentum appears to have stalled.
 Some government troops besieging the rebel-held city of Misrata left on Tuesday driving east toward Sirte with other pro-Gaddafi forces coming from Tripoli, a resident said by telephone.

 Sirte, birthplace and stronghold of Gaddafi, lies on the road to the emerging front that divides the country along ancient regional lines, with oil facilities in the middle.

 REBEL LEADERS LOBBY EU

-Gaddafi has described the rebels as drug-addled youths and al Qaeda-backed terrorists, and said he would die in Libya rather than surrender.
+Gaddafi has denounced the rebels as drug-addled youths or al Qaeda-backed terrorists, and said he will die in Libya rather than surrender.

 Mahmoud Jebril, head of the crisis committee of the National Libyan Council, said the EU should recognize the council as the sole legitimate representative of the Libyan people.

 "Empowering the people to continue their armed struggle against Gaddafi can be done by different means," he said.
 "A no-fly zone is one of them, supplying the peoples with arms."

 EU states agreed to add the $70 billion Libyan Investment Authority to a sanctions list on Tuesday.
 The embargo already covers 26 Libyans including Gaddafi and his family.

 The Libyan uprising is the bloodiest of a tide of protests against autocratic rulers in North Africa and Middle East which has already seen the leaders of Tunisia and Egypt overthrown.